cellml/libcellml/docs/tutorials/tutorial4/tutorial4_cpp.rst

 4: Iterate through the solution
 ===============================
+A simple solver has been provided for you and is described in the :ref:`Theory of ODE section <theory_ode_solutions>`, or you can easily write your own following the steps below.

 This part will make use of a simple routine to step through the solution iterations using the Euler method to update the state variables.
 Following initialisation of some solution controls (time step, end point) there are